The Triadic Functionality of Human Conscious Intelligence

 Introduction

-Intelligence is defined as the output of the functionality of the human brain that allows adapting to an environment.
-The research on intelligence, led by Peter Belohlavek at The Unicist Research Institute, included monitoring the evolution of 102 individuals, among them 9 with high IQ, 71 for more than 20 years, and 31 for more than 10 years.
-It allowed defining three different types of intelligence: conscious intelligence, genetic intelligence, and collective intelligence.
-It included also the discovery of the anti-intelligence that allows profiting from the environment while avoiding adapting to it.
+Intelligence is defined as the product of human brain functionality that enables adaptation to the environment.
+The research on intelligence, conducted by Peter Belohlavek at The Unicist Research Institute, involved monitoring the evolution of 102 individuals, including 9 with high IQs.
+Among these, 71 were monitored for more than 10 years, and 31 for more than 20 years.
+This research led to the identification of three distinct types of intelligence: conscious intelligence, genetic intelligence, and collective intelligence.
+Additionally, it revealed the concept of anti-intelligence, which enables individuals to benefit from their environment without adapting to it.

 The Structure of Conscious Intelligence